kajusK/Darkstar-Mk.II/User_guide.md

 In normal mode, short button presses are changing brightness of all LEDs based on the programmed levels.
-Long press of Down button while LEDs are on will switch between normal and automated brightness control.
-The selected mode is signalled by blinking - 1 blink is normal mode, 2 blinks is automated.
+Long press of Down button while LEDs are on will turn the headlamp off.
 If Up button is hold, programming mode is entered.
-It's signalized by 1 slow blink.
+It's signalized by 1 blink.

 If lamp is off and Down button is hold, the lock mode is activated.
 To disable lock mode, just briefly push Up and Down buttons several times.
 If up button